pabloafever/frontend-questions-2/Exercises.md

 1. Identify the **performance bottleneck**.
 2. Refactor the code to make it more efficient, while keeping the same functionality.

+# Exercise 8

+**Scenario:**
+You need to display a list of financial transactions that have a `date` and a `total` amount.
+The application is used globally.
+**Task:**

+1. Write a function that takes a transaction date (as a string) and a user's `timezone` string (e.g., `'Europe/Madrid'`) and **formats the date** for display.
+2. Write a second function that takes a total amount and a `currency` code (e.g., `'EUR'`) and **formats it using the correct currency symbol and locale**.
+3. Ensure that you are always seeing the correct timezone and currency independently of where you are loading your data

 # Exercise 9

 **Scenario:**